Housing Standards and Disrepair

 Where landlords fail to address significant hazards the council has the authority to take enforcement action.
 An enforcement notice may be served where there are serious hazards or the defects cannot be resolved through informal action.

 For more information on how we approach housing issues please see our Enforcement Policy.

-There is a penalty charge of £200 for an improvement or prohibition notice served on one interested party (typically the landlord) and a penalty charge of £250 when there is more than one interested party.
+There is an administrative charge of £200 for serving an Improvement or Prohibition Notice served on one interested party (typically the landlord) and an administrative charge of £250 when there is more than one interested party.

 The penalty for failing to fit a smoke or carbon monoxide alarm where required is £750 if paid within 14 days, or £1000 if paid after 14 days.

 If you have been issued with a notice and have an invoice you can pay online.

 Filthy and verminous premises

 Our Environmental Protection team will act on complaints concerning filthy and verminous premises.
 These will be dealt with in a firm but sympathetic manner either by agreement or by the serving of a statutory notice as necessary.